jayofdoom/jay.jvf.cc/content/about.md

 [Armada](https://armadaproject.io) is a kubernetes batch meta-scheduler currently in the CNCF sandbox.
 It's used at extreme scale to schedule and manage jobs across multiple kubernetes clusters.

-I have only recently begun working on Armada, and have been focusing primarily on continuous integration, client code, and developer outreach.
-I spent approximately 1/5 of my full time job contributing to Armada.

 Armada has opened the door to a separate cloud world altogether -- CNCF and kubernetes.
 It's been interesting to see some of the similarities and